MaurizioB/Bigglesworth/docs/Bigglesworth/Wavetable Editor/70-dump.rst

 Keep this in mind, as once you dump a wavetable there is no way to restore it if you did not save it locally in Blofeld's database.

+Since you might have previously dumped wavetables on your Blofeld, you probably don't want to overwrite them.
+To ensure that, open the "Blofeld" panel in Wavetable library, right click on the wavetable slot you don't want to overwrite and check "Set as read only".

 .. meta::
     :icon: dump